This is a case study for Virgin Active native apps on iOS and Android.

 My role: Creative, ideation, UX/UI and innovation

-In February 2016 I came to Virgin Active as part of a specialist native mobile team.
+I was invited to work with Virgin Active as part of a specialist native mobile team.
 The iPhone app had been designed and built by a 3rd party and there were a variety of issues.

 The current app was really for class booking only, and only at the members home club.
 With 40% of members having access to reciprocal clubs, there was a clear need for a club switcher.

 @VirginActiveUK pleaseeee update your app soon so I can see all the classes I've booked not just the ones at my home gym!! 🙌🏻

 — Tori 🌻 (@aztecmess) June 1, 2016

 The club switcher was three dynamic options (home club, last club visited, and nearest club), plus the ability to search all reciprocal clubs.
 This proved extremely useful and the feedback was excellent.

 Another issue was the lack of information around classes.
 An inline class info panel was designed to be a quick reference, along with a picture

 2 things were really bugging, the need for a cleaner, more minimal UI, and for some sort of card style ui for classes.
 There was no need for images next to classes when you have a scannable array of similar options.
 Remove all extraneous objects and just show the data.
 If people want images and further info, let them tap for it.